 Teaching with Standardized Patients

-Standardized Patients (SPs) are used in teaching communication and interpersonal skills among all levels of learners.
-They are trained to portray a patient, client, staff member, or any role that best suits the educational needs of our clients.
+Standardized Patients (SPs) are used to teach communication and interpersonal skills among all levels of learners.
+They are trained to portray a patient, client, staff member, or any role that best suits the educational goals of our clients.